siyouguo/siyouguo.github.io/_pages/about.md

 # 📖 Educations
-- *2023.06 - 2025.06 (now)*, School of Electrical and Electronic Engineering, Shandong University of Technology, Control Engineering Major.
+- *2023.06 - Now*, School of Electrical and Electronic Engineering, Shandong University of Technology, Control Engineering Major.
 - *2019.09 - 2023.06*, School of Electrical and Electronic Engineering, Shandong University of Technology, Automation Major.